albenoit/DeepLearningTools/README.md

 # What's that ?

 A set of scripts that demonstrate the use of Tensorflow estimators on your data (1D, 2D, 3D...).
 The proposed tool-chain enables different experiments (model training/validating) to be launched in a unified way.
+All models are automatically exported periodically to enable model deployment (serving in production).
-All the resulting experiments logs can be compared while models are versioned and easy to deploy in production.
+All the resulting experiments logs can be compared.
+Model versioning is enabled.

 @brief : the main script 'experiments_manager.py' enables training, validating and serving Tensorflow models.

 @author : Alexandre Benoit, LISTIC lab, FRANCE

+A quick presentation of the system is available [here](https://docs.google.com/presentation/d/1tFetD27PK9kt29rdwwZ6QKLYNDyJkHoCLT8GHweve_8/edit?usp=sharing), details are given below.

 Several ideas put together: